chhavip/Git-Guide/Basic Workflow.md

 That was it!
 Now all three, Mo, Darius and Meggie have a syncronised copy of the project and can start working locally.
 To push their changes to the remote they will need to follow the **Synchronisation** process as described below.

+##Synchronising the Work
+Git is very particular about how you collaborate with others and thus has a strict protocol to follow when uploading your work to the remote server:
+1. You need to pull the work done on the remote server.
+You **cannot** push your local changes until and unless you have all the changes made on the remote repository.
+2. Add the files you need to send.
+3. Commit the work.
+4. Push.

+Now let us break down each of the steps.
+1. Pulling remote work:
+ * Assuming you have made some changes to your local repository and when you run `git status` you see some files in red indicating your changes.
+ * You first of all need to go back to a version of your local repository that was synced to the remote.
+For that run `git stash`.
+Now when you run `git status` you won't be able to see any files you made changes to.
+(Any newly added files will still be seen)
+ * Now run `git pull origin master` to pull the work done on remote server to your local repository.
+It should show some files with additions and subtractions if changes have been made remotely, if not, it will return a newline.
+ * Now you want all your precious work back.
+Run `git stash pop` and you will see all your files with the changes.
+We are synced and up to date with the remote repository.

+2. Add your files
+ * Run `git add <file name>` to add the files you wish to send.
+ * Run `git add .` to add all the files you made changes to (Not recommended).

+3. Commit your changes
+ * Run `git commit -m "Commit Message"` (Make the message more meaningful indicating your changes)

+4. Push your changes
+ * Run `git push origin master`
+ * Ideally git should ask for your github username and password everytime you push if you haven't saved it globally (to be covered later).

+And you are done!
+Now you can push and pull your changes anytime you want it.
+If you do not wish to push your changes and just pull the changes made at remote, follow only **step 1** of the above.